zach-morris/iarl.extras/issue_template.md

 **IARL Extras Submission Instructions**

- 1. Attach your xml file to your newly created issue in github, follow the instructions here: https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/
+ 1. Attach your game list file  to your newly created issue in github, follow the instructions here: https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/

+ The list can be a zipped xml file or an xml file renamed as txt.

  The list must either follows the format described here: https://github.com/zach-morris/plugin.program.iarl/wiki/3.--Create-your-own-lists